Evolution of primates: Evolution of the pelvis

-In primates, the pelvis consists of four parts—the left and the right hip bones which meet in the mid-line ventrally and are fixed to the sacrum dorsally and the coccyx.
-Each hip bone consists of three components, the ilium, the ischium, and the pubis, and at the time of sexual maturity these bones become fused together, though there is never any movement between them.
+In primates, the pelvis consists of four parts: the left and the right hip bones, which meet at the ventral mid-line; the sacrum, which connects the hip bones dorsally; and the coccyx.
+Each hip bone consists of the ilium, the ischium, and the pubis, and at the time of sexual maturity these bones become fused together, though there is never any movement between them.
 In humans, the ventral joint of the pubic bones is closed.

-The most striking feature of evolution of the pelvis in primates is the widening and the shortening of the blade called the ilium.
-Because of the stresses involved in bipedal locomotion, the muscles of the thigh move the thigh forward and backward, providing the power for bi-pedal and quadrupedal locomotion.
+In bipedal primates, the ilium is shortened and widened, and the blades are located more laterally than in other primates.
+These morphological changes are due to the stresses involved in bipedal locomotion, in which the Rectus femoris muscle activates on the stationary leg to counterbalance as the other leg moves forward.

+The shape of the pelvic outlet is remarkably small in bipedal primates compared to that of quadrupedal primates because a smaller pelvis provides better balance for bipedal locomotion.
+As such, modern humans must have fully rotational births.
+Though it is hypothesized that Australopithecus afarensis had semi-rotational births, no other primates require assisted birth.